mbalsamo2/best_dog_parks/spec-js.md

  Use jQuery for implementing new requirements

  Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
-  - Render features index (working on it)
+  - Render features index page
  Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.
   - clicking through each feature using next button (working on it) Include at least one has_many relationship in information rendered via JSON and appended to the DOM.